neonsecret/stable-diffusion/README.md

 Folder Stucture:

--> folder "imagesToProcess" ( type only this ( relative or absolute path) in input image field )
+-> folder "imagesToProcess" ( type only this ( relative or absolute path) into input image field )

 -->  \subfolder "Cat" --> all including images will be processed with prompt: "an image of a Cat with a hat"